 Our measurements of the Earth's mass (from Kepler's Laws) and its volume (from its measured size) tell us that its average density is about 5.5g / cm3 — about half way between rock and iron.
 By studying data from earthquakes around the world, geologists have determined that the Earth is not uniformly made up of the same material.
 Instead it is differentiated into different layers.
 We live on the crust.
 Below the crust is the mantle, and below the mantle is a core.
 The crust is about 3 g / cm3 and the inner core is about 12 g / cm3, which suggest the crust is made up mostly of ordinary rock, and the inner core is denser than the metal lead.
 The mantle is a rocky layer intermediate in density between the crust and the core, and it is semi-fluid, somewhat like the consistency of bubble gum or flexible plastic.
 The crust of the Earth sits on top of the mantle, and because of convection (a process which occurs in fluids with a temperature difference between different layers — the warmer fluid rises, cools off, and then sinks, creating a flow) in the mantle, the plates that make up the crust are very slowly moving with respect to each other.
 This process of plate tectonics is the cause of earthquakes, the source of mountains and trenches under the oceans, and is one you will discuss in much more detail in the other courses in this program (e.g., EARTH 501 and EARTH 520).
 For the purposes of ASTRO 801, you should keep in mind though, that on Earth, plate tectonics is ongoing.
 We will want to consider if this is true of the other objects in the Solar System as we compare and contrast the planets and moons.

 The Moon is very different.
 The average density is 3.3 g / cm3, but more importantly, there is less variation in the density from core to crust than the Earth.
 The Moon is not geologically active — there are no volcanoes or plate tectonics on the Moon.
 Equipment left behind by the astronauts who landed on the Moon has detected Moonquakes, but they are very mild.
 Interestingly, it looks like the core in the Moon is off center.
 The crust is about 60 km thick on the near side (facing Earth), but it is 150 km thick on the far side.
-This was probably caused by the gravitational pull of the Earth on the Moon while the Moon was still molten.
+In 2014, my Penn State colleagues published a new study suggesting that this variation in the thickness of the Moon's crust was caused by the very hot, molten Earth heating the Earth-facing side while the far side of the Moon cooled off.

 The surface of the Moon shows two very different regions.
 The dark regions (the Maria) are lowlands that were filled in by molten mantle material (lava) about 3.5 billion years ago.
 The light colored areas are highlands that are made of the original crust of the Moon.
 You can tell that the Maria are younger than the light colored regions because they have fewer craters.
 Originally there were just as many craters in the Maria region as there are everywhere else, but when the molten rock filled in these regions and solidified, it covered many of them.
 Because the Moon has no atmosphere, the craters are very well preserved, giving us details on what the number of impacts was like in the early history of the Solar System.
 In the image below, you can see the Maria have few craters, while the other regions of the Moon are speckled with dark craters.

 The far side of the Moon (the half that is never pointed towards Earth) looks very different from the side that we see; there are no Maria.
-This may be due to the difference in the crust thickness.
+This is attributed to the difference in the crust thickness.
 Since the far side of the Moon is about twice as thick, Lava was not able to penetrate the crust to fill in the lowlands, solidify, and create Maria.

 The Earth and the Moon directly influence each other, so it is best to think of these two objects as part of one larger system, rather than two separate, individual objects.
 Compared to the Earth, the Moon is relatively large.
 It has 1% of Earth's mass, and has 1/4 the Earth's radius.
 The Earth and Moon can almost be considered a binary planet system.
 The most notable influence that the two objects have on each other is tides.

 The figure below shows the force of gravity felt by the Earth from the Moon.
 It is strongest just below the Moon and weakest on the side of the Earth opposite from the Moon (as indicated by the arrows).
 After you subtract off the mean force, you are left with the schematic diagram of the Moon's differential gravity field on the Earth in the bottom of the image.
 This shows how the Moon tidally deforms the Earth, creating two areas of high tide per day.
 This effect is most noticeable as the oceans and other bodies of water respond to the Moon's gravitational tidal force.
 Below the Moon, ocean water, for example, gets pulled into a high tide.
-On the opposite side of the Earth from the Moon, the water gets left behind, because it isn't being pulled as strongly as the center of the Earth, so there is a high tide on that side, as well.
+One way to think of the reason for the high tide on the opposite side of the Earth from the Moon, is that the water gets "left behind", because it isn't being pulled as strongly as the center of the Earth, so there is a high tide on that side, as well.
 On the two sides of Earth perpendicular to the Moon, the net effect is that the water gets squeezed towards the center of the Earth, causing low tides at these two locations.
 As the Earth rotates once around during a 24 hour day, each location goes through high tide, low tide, high tide, and low tide.

 In the animation on the NOAA site, you can see how the Sun also contributes to the tides on Earth.
 The tidal force on the Earth from the Sun is weaker than the tidal force on the Earth from the Moon.
 The way we observe the effect of the Sun is that when the Moon is in its Full or New phase, the Sun enhances the tidal effect of the Moon, leading to higher high tides.
 These are called spring tides.
 When the Moon is at 1st or 3rd Quarter (i.e., the Sun/Earth line is perpendicular to the Moon/Earth line), the Sun's tidal force cancels some of the Moon's tidal force, leading to lower than normal high tides.
 These are called neap tides.
 The images below illustrate the difference between the two.